RIT receives $3.97 million award to improve quantum system networking initiatives

 Faculty researchers are developing fully integrated quantum photonics wafers, the core technology needed for new heterogeneous quantum network development.

 Rochester Institute of Technology has been awarded $3.97 million from the Northeast Regional Defense Technology Hub (NORDTECH) to advance quantum chip technologies.
-It is part of a four-year award that could see the university attain nearly $10 million as the research progresses.
+This first-year funding is part of a proposed four-year effort that could see the university attain nearly $10 million as the research progresses.
 The focus will be on scaling the power of quantum systems by entangling them across a photonic network.

 RIT is part of the Microelectronics Common/ Northeast Regional Defense Technology Hub (NORDTECH), one of several networks launched since the CHIPS and Science Act in 2022.
 Through the hub, the university will partner with several top labs in academia and government for the Heterogeneous Quantum Networking project, an initiative with the Air Force Research Laboratory - Information Directorate, Yale University, Duke University, NY Creates and AIM Photonics.